sphinx-doc/sphinx/Doc-3k/library/ctypes.rst

 .. class:: c_wchar_p

-   Represents the C ``wchar_t *`` datatype, which must be a pointer to a zero- terminated wide character string.
+   Represents the C ``wchar_t *`` datatype, which must be a pointer to a zero-terminated wide character string.
 The constructor accepts an integer address, or a string.

 .. class:: c_bool